 Each organisation is unique, and in turn, each intranet should be unique - with its own design and mixture of features and functionality.
 However, there is a common element found in successful intranet solutions - they all improve collaboration, communication and connection for fellow employees and your organisation as a whole.
 This is crucial in a time when more employees are working away from the office.
 Here are 3 intranet examples that have successfully helped to craft a high performance culture to inspire your intranet design or redesign.

 - You must understand your internal audience (end users).
-Ask yourself how will they use the intranet?
-What intranet features and functionality do they need?
+Ask yourself how can the intranet deliver real value and address key pain points?
+What intranet features and functionality do they actually need?

 Taking Shape is Australia and New Zealand's leader in plus-size clothing, operating for over 28 years across Australia, New Zealand and the United Kingdom with over 100 standalone Boutique stores, 50+ Concession stores within Myer & globally online.This firm has more than 900 employees.

 Prior to using an intranet, supervisors sent most information via email.
 This included massive quantities of forms, sales goal updates and human resources documents as attachments.